The Cricket on the Hearth: Literary significance and criticism

 The book was a huge commercial success, quickly going through two editions.
 Reviews were favourable, but not all so.
 In an unsigned piece in The Times the reviewer opined, "We owe it to literature to protest against this last production of Mr. Dickens [...]
 Shades of Fielding and Scott!
 Is it for such jargon as this that we have given your throne to one who cannot estimate his eminence?"
 However, William Makepeace Thackeray enjoyed the book immensely: "To us, it appears it is a good Christmas book, illuminated with extra gas, crammed with extra bonbons, French plums and sweetness [...]
 This story is no more a real story than Peerybingle is a real name!"

 Dickens's portrayal of the blind girl Bertha is significant.
 Victorians believed disabilities were inherited, and thus it was not socially acceptable for the blind to marry (although they often did in reality).
 In fictional courtship plots, the blind were often used to build tension since it was assumed they must be kept from marrying.
 The fictional portrayal of Bertha is similar to Dickens's description in American Notes (1842) of the deaf and blind girl Laura Bridgman, whom he saw on a visit to the Perkins Institution for the Blind in Boston, Massachusetts.

 Modern scholars have given the story little attention, but Andrew Sangers has argued it contains similarities to Shakespeare's comedies and should be seen "both as a significant indication of the tastes of the 1840s and of Dickens himself."

 Vladimir Lenin left during a performance of the Cricket play in Russia, as he found it dull and the saccharine sentimentality got on his nerves.
-This incident might now be little remembered if George Orwell had not mentioned it in his essay on Dickens.
+This incident might be little remembered if George Orwell had not mentioned it in his essay on Dickens.